newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ### 1.4 - Buffer Overflow

-We had started fuzzing the PVReadFile function without much success, apart from the directories we had discovered.
+We had started fuzzing the PVReadFile function without much success, apart from discovering the directories.
 We tried many path traversal patterns (using [dotdotpwn](https://github.com/wireghoul/dotdotpwn) ) but without any success.
-The reason for this is that the dunctions:
+The reason for this is that the functions:
  - file_info
  - open_dir
  - delete_file
  - read_file
  - mkdir

-all go through one **CLEAN_PATH** function.
-It checks for '\\', '/' and '..' patterns and stops if it encounters any of those.
-Then it compares the folder name (the string before the ':') against of white list of authorized folders:
+all go through one **CLEAN_PATH** function: it checks for '\\', '/' and '..' patterns and stops if it encounters any of those, and then compares the folder name (the string before the ':') against a white list of authorized folders:

 ```c
 uint sanitize_path(int param_1,char *log_msg,int size,byte *param_path,int len,undefined *param_6)